-Goals Report 2009.
+However, there is evident gap between legislation and implementation.
+The Social Watch national coalitions report on setbacks in the struggle against poverty and for gender equality.
+The current financial and economic crisis has exacerbated gender inequalities throughout the world.
+This regression is also stressed in the UN Millennium Development Goals Report 2009.
 It concludes that the crises may also hold back progress towards gender equality, by creating new hurdles to women's employment.
 Their weaker control over property and resources, over-representation in piece-rate or vulnerable employment, lower earnings and lower levels of social protection make them, and their children, more vulnerable to the financial and economic crisis.

 The reactions to the economic crisis have involved cutbacks in financing social services, as health care, child care, social protection and education in many countries.
 These cuts have contributed to increasing risk of feminization of poverty.
-The estimates are that women will enter the post-crisis period with a heavier burden of unpaid work in a family and more difficult access to decent jobs and social services, if their rights and needs are not effectively and fully protected, as demanded by the international human rights documents.
+The estimates are that women will enter the post-crisis period with a heavier burden of unpaid work in a family and more difficult access to decent jobs and social services, if their rights and need will be not effectively and fully protected, as demanded by the international human rights documents.

-What is also worrying is the absence of women's participation in solving the crisis and in economic decision making.
+What is also worrying is absence of women's participation in solving the crisis and in economic decision making.
 Gender equality machineries, women's groups and women-experts are, by a rule, excluded from the process of shaping economic decisions and context at both national and international level.

-The Social Watch national reports indicate that both the national and the international responses to the global crisis present gender-blind, business-asusual approaches including a further deregulation and liberalisation of markets and trade as solutions to dilute the crisis.
-The lack of reference to the states' accountability for their commitments to implement international human rights standards suggests that states consider that they may lessen them in times of crisis.
+The Social Watch national reports indicate that both the national and the international responses to the global crisis present gender-unaware, business-as-usual approaches including a further deregulation and liberalisation of markets and trade as solutions to dilute the crisis.
+The lack of reference to the States' accountability for their commitments to implement international human rights standards suggests that States consider that they may lessen them in times of crisis.